-Under the direction of the Jerusalem Center Security Office, evacuation drills are conducted on a semester basis.
-A record is made for each drill that includes a description, the location, date, time, and whether the drill was announced or unannounced.
+Under the direction of the Department of Risk Management and Safety, evacuation drills are conducted on an annual basis.
+A record is made for each drill, which record includes a description, location, date, time, and whether the drill was announced or unannounced.